thezedwards/AppNoticeSDK-iOS/README.md

 ### Asking For Consent

 There are two types of consent: **Implied** and **Explicit**.
 Implied is the recommended (and simpler) option, but you can choose either one based on which *showConsentFlow* SDK method you call.
 To be fully compliant with privacy regulations, you should ask for the user's consent as early as possible after your app launches.
+And, if you are using explicit, the notice must appear first and prior to firing any tracking technologies.

 Call the *showConsentFlow* (or *showExplicitConsentFlow*) method from the viewDidAppear method of your main view controller.
 This way, the SDK can determine whether the dialog needs to be shown or not.